Students

 Your student email address is your firstname.lastname@theseattleschool.edu.
 Login at mail.theseattleschool.edu.
 When logging in for the first time, you will be prompted to create a password.
 Login at mail.theseattleschool.edu.
 The Seattle School uses G Suite for email, and as a student you have access to many G Suite Applications.
 Learn more and get training here.

-The MyCampus student portal is one of the primary ways you can interact with both courses and administrative items.
-All course materials including syllabi, booklists, readings, and assignments are held in MyCampus.
+The Populi student portal is one of the primary ways you can interact with both courses and administrative items.
+All course materials including syllabi, booklists, readings, and assignments are held in Populi.
 You can also communicate with your instructors, other students, and staff of the school using the email features.
 This is also the place where you can see your term by term tuition bills, view and accept any financial aid awards, and update your personal contact information.
-Here is a MyCampus help menu if you get stuck or want to explore all of the features of this tool.
+Here is a Populi help menu if you get stuck or want to explore all of the features of this tool.

 Stewarding a safe community and learning environment is of core importance to us.
 Here is a list of emergency contacts.
 You can also view our safety and nondiscrimination page for more information.